 - Comprehensive standalone mode + support for Omada SDN and controller

 - No BSS Coloring although it is vaguely advertised as being supported

-- The PoE budget for the secondary device is very limited
+- The PoE budget for the secondary device can be a bit limited